Pluaris User Guide

 Which, allows you to toggle the window to full screen, share the note with others in your organization, download the note as a PDF, or delete the note.

 In addition to typing in your own content, you can also add content to your note anywhere you see the Plus button.
 To do this, you need to first activate the note by simply clicking Activate next to that note in the Notebook list view:

 You can have more than one note active at a time.
 Clicking on the Plus button will send that content to all active notes.

 Viewing Note Articles

 Every note that you create in the Notebook also generates an article within your knowledge base.
-Here is an example article card in the Articles view resulting from a note:
+Here is an example article card in the Reader view resulting from a note:

 The Pluaris AI engine analyzes the note in the same way it does any other article entering the system, and as a result the note article is searchable in all the same ways as other articles.
 In addition, the article associated with the note will be updated each time the note is edited and saved.